Superman (serial): Reception

 Superman achieved a wide distribution, even playing in theatres that had never booked a serial before.

 Home media

-The Superman serial was first made available for purchase on VHS videotape in 1987 as a two tape box set.
+The Superman serial was first made available for purchase on VHS videotape in 1987 as a two-tape box set.
 The serial was also released in two separate VHS tapes as "Volume 1" (Chapters 1 to 7) and "Volume 2" (Chapters 8 to 15).

 It was released on DVD by Warner Home Video, along with its sequel Atom Man vs. Superman, on November 28, 2006 as Superman: The Theatrical Serials Collection.
 Warner released the serials rather than Columbia, as Warner's subsidiary DC Comics acquired the rights to the serials several years beforehand.
-The serials were re-released as manufactured-on-demand (MOD) DVD from Warner Archive Collection on October 9, 2018.
+The serials were re-released as manufactured-on-demand (MOD) DVDs from Warner Archive Collection on October 9, 2018.